 Coeur d’Alene

-Check out this couples elopement in Coeur d’Alene!
+Check out my complete guide to eloping in Coeur d’Alene!

 Best Time of Year to Get Married Here: June through October for warm weather, December through February for snow.

-Activity Recommendations: Lake cruise, boating, hiking, ziplining, relaxing by the lake.
+Activity Recommendations: Lake cruise, hiking, ziplining, 4x4ing, relaxing by the lake.

 McCall

-McCall is another lake resort town known for recreation opportunities year-round, from skiing in the winter to lake activities in the summer.
+McCall is another lake resort town known for its year-round recreational opportunities, from skiing in the winter to lake activities in the summer.
 Payette Lake is the star of the show, with its clear glacial water and mountains surrounding it.
 Ponderosa State Park offers camping and access to hiking and biking trails with incredible lake views.
 There’s even a day-use area where you can elope for an easy but beautiful ceremony location.

 Everything you need to know about planning a State Park wedding!